Dual Delights: A 2-Week Iran-Armenia Exploration

 After breakfast, take a trip to Lake Sevan – the emerald of Armenia- and visit the 9th-century Seven Monastery.
 The tour will continue to the mountainous and forest region of Dilijan and then to the magnificent complex of Hagharttsin Monastery, which dates back to the 11th Century, overnight in Yerevan.

 After breakfast, take an excursion trip to Khor Virap, where you can have a great view of The Biblical Mountain Ararat- one of the most popular destinations in Khor Virap.
 Continue your tour to The Noravank Monastery- a 13th-century Armenian Apostolic Church; overnight in Yerevan.

 Transfer to the Yerevan Airport for your departure flight.

 Tell us about the sort of itinerary you have in mind.
-In particular, places you want to visit, accommodation you have in mind, activities you would like to do and any special interests you have (e.g. temples, local history, wildlife etc).
-The more information you provide the better.
+In particular, places you want to visit, the accommodation you have in mind, activities you would like to do and any special interests you have (e.g., temples, local history, wildlife etc.).
+The more information you provide, the better.

 Are you interested in traveling to Iran?
 Please complete our tour form; our fast and professional team will contact you soon!
 We are available 24/7 to assist you, and we respond quickly.